GandhiCloudLab/envizi-social-governance/readme.md

 Lets create an account style called `Modern Slavery`.

-This account style helps to keep the Modern Slavery details of the organziation.
-It contains information such as Forced Labour, Child Labour, Others and Country datails.
+This account style helps to keep the Modern Slavery details of the organization.
+It contains information such as Forced Labour, Child Labour, Others and Country details.

 1. Create an account style with the following.

 - **Scope :** Social Metrics
 - **Data Type :** People - Headcount [Number]
 - **Primary Column :** Forced Labour
-- **Seconday Columns :** Forced Labour, Child Labour, Others and Country
+- **Secondary Columns :** Forced Labour, Child Labour, Others and Country

 2. You can create the required fields in the account style as like in the below picture.